Mharti-Mudcrab/BigDataCourseExercises/lectures/03/Solution/README.md

 **Task**: Questions:

-- How can we get two consumers to receive identical records?// Create two kafkaConsumer objects with no specific partition assignment arguments given.
+- How can we get two consumers to receive identical records? \\
+    Create two kafkaConsumer objects with no specific partition assignment arguments given.
 Auto assigner assigns all partitions to all groups.
 - How can we get two consumers to receive unique records?
     Yes if we speciffy assignment by [KafkaConsumer.assign(*partitions*)](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.assign)